Kelly & Carl May Reconnect During The ‘Shameless’ Season 9 Finale

 Unfortunately for Carl, fans not liking his girlfriend has been a trend throughout the entire series.
 Carl, however, is still young and there’s plenty of time left for him to find his special someone.

-A few fans have even joked that he may want to consider his cougar boss at the fast food joint where he currently works as a cook. as she clearly vibes him more and more with every episode that passes.
+A few fans have even joked that he may want to consider his cougar boss at the fast food joint where he currently works as a cook, as she clearly vibes him more and more with every episode that passes.

-Episodic snapshots from the Season Finale reveal Kelly and Carl getting cozy in the front seat of her truck as she’s either leaning in to give the young Gallagher a kiss or to smack him in the face.
+Episodic snapshots from the season finale reveal Kelly and Carl getting cozy in the front seat of her truck as she’s either leaning in to give the young Gallagher a kiss or to smack him in the face.
 Many fan theories have already surfaced in fan groups wondering if this means Kelly and Carl could rekindle their flame.

-Other photos from the Season 9 Finale as well as the promo trailer teaser do reveal that Debbie and Carl get even with Kelly for breaking both of their hearts recently.
+Other photos from the Season 9 finale, as well as the promo trailer teaser, do reveal that Debbie and Carl get even with Kelly for breaking both of their hearts recently.
 One photo reveals Debbie walking away from Kelly with her vandalized truck in the background.
 While only part of the word can be made out from the photo, it appears as if Debbie – and possibly Carl – spray painted “Heart Breaker” across the side of Kelly’s truck.

 A separate photo also shows Kelly and Debbie engaged in a very heated argument while standing in front of the truck after it was vandalized.

-The Season 9 Finale of Shameless airs tomorrow night only on Showtime.
-Fans who cannot wait until tomorrow night to find out what happens between Carl and Kelly can watch the finale after midnight EST when the network drops it into their streaming app.
+The Season 9 finale of Shameless airs tomorrow night on Showtime.
+Fans who cannot wait until tomorrow night to find out what happens between Carl and Kelly can watch the finale after midnight ET when the network drops it into their streaming app.